BerniceTran/Grocery-List-Management/GroupProject/Docs/TestPlanTemplate.md

 ### 1.2 Test Selection

-*Here you should discuss how you are going to select your test cases, that is, which black-box and/or white-box techniques you will use.
-If you plan to use different techniques at different testing levels (e.g., unit and system), you should clarify that.*

 Because the application is built around specifications and requirements, a black-box test design technique we will use is use case testing.
 This is to especially used for functional testing to ensure that the application is working as per the requirements by a use case basis.

 ### 1.3 Adequacy Criterion

-*Define how you are going to assess the quality of your test cases.
-Typically, this involves some form of functional or structural coverage.
-If you plan to use different techniques at different testing levels (e.g., unit and system), you should clarify that.*

 User interface testing will be done to ensure that our application meets its functional requirements.
 We will assess the quality of our test cases by using a human tester.

 ### 1.4 Bug Tracking

-*Describe how bugs and enhancement requests will be tracked.*
+As we are using a human tester to test the functional aspects, we will also use a human tester to report bugs.
+We will capture bug reports directly from a device by using either **Take a bug report** developer option on the device, or through the Android Emulator menu.
+These bug reports contains device logs, stack traces, and other diagnostic information to help find and fix bugs.

 ### 1.5 Technology

-*Describe any testing technology you intend to use or build (e.g., JUnit, Selenium).*

 Tools:
-Android SDK
+- Android SDK
-Android Studio (version)
+- Android Studio
-AndroidJUnitRunner
+- AndroidJUnitRunner
-JUnit 4 Rules
+- JUnit 4 Rules
-Automation tool: Espresso (works with AndroidJUnitTestRunner) Functional testing: We will use a human tester and Espresso testing framework, provided by Android Testing Support Library, to simulate user interactions
+- Automation tool: Espresso (works with AndroidJUnitTestRunner)
+- Functional testing: We will use a human tester and Espresso testing framework, provided by Android Testing Support Library, to simulate user interactions
-System testing: Android Virtual Device (AVD) manager in Android Studio where various emulated/virtual devices that mimic a wide range of device types and configurations can be used to test the app
+- System testing: Android Virtual Device (AVD) manager in Android Studio where various emulated/virtual devices that mimic a wide range of device types and configurations can be used to test the app

 ## 2 Test Cases